golioth/docs/docs/services/3-lightdb/3-read-write-data.md

 # Example

 Let's imagine that we are monitoring environment data using an IoT device.
-All of the data for our device is going to be saved on Light DB.
+All of the data for our device is going to be saved on LightDB.

 ### Writing/Updating data with POST/PUT

-We can start by saving temperature data on Light DB.
+We can start by saving temperature data on LightDB.
 On requests to write data, the body can be a JSON/CBOR object or a single value in the following formats:

 - `boolean`
 - `float`